CSS-Tricks/conferences/site/conferences/2019-jsdayie.md

 byline: A tech conference dedicated to the JavaScript community in Ireland
 ---

 JSDayIE 2019 is a 1-day single track tech conference dedicated to the JavaScript community in Ireland featuring over 450 attendees and some of the best JavaScript professionals and organizations.

-JSDayIE is the first JavaScript conference in Ireland and will take place in 2019, on September 20th at The Round Room at the Mansion House in Dawson Street, Dublin.
+JSDayIE is the first JavaScript conference in Ireland will take place at The Round Room at the Mansion House in Dawson Street, Dublin.